 So, to help embedded developers interested in prototyping embedded devices on Windows, I have created a “Front Panel Win32 GUI Toolkit” and have posted it online under the GPL open source license.
 This toolkit relies only on the raw Win32 API in C and currently provides the following elements:

-- Dot-matrix display for an efficient, pixel-addressable displays such as graphical LCDs, OLEDs, etc. with up to 24-bit color.
+- Graphic display for an efficient, pixel-addressable displays such as graphical LCDs, OLEDs, etc. with up to 24-bit color.

 - Segment display for segmented display such as segment LCDs, and segment LEDs with generic, custom bitmaps for the segments.